temporalio/documentation/docs-src/dev-guide/sdk-and-cluster-relationship.md

 ![A Worker long polls for Tasks](/diagrams/how-sdk-works-1.svg)

 Although the Worker is now running, unless a Workflow is explicitly started, the Task Queue doesn't have any Tasks on it and so, no code executes.
-We can use a Temporal Client (Available in Temporal SDKs and the CLI) to start a new Workflow.
+We can use a Temporal Client (available in Temporal SDKs and the CLI) to start a new Workflow.

 ![Start a Workflow using a Temporal Client](/diagrams/how-sdk-works-2.svg)